Shirou Emiya: Voice actors

 Shirou is voiced in Japanese by Noriaki Sugiyama, who was surprised by the length of the Fate franchise.
-Sugiyama noted that they had a certain tension before the beginning of the recording process, since they had not been involved in the Fate series since 2010, they played the same characters only in the comedy works - the series Fate/kaleid liner Prisma Illya and Carnival Phantasm.
+Sugiyama noted that they had a certain tension before the beginning of the recording process, since they had not been involved in the Fate series since 2010, they played the same characters only in the comedy works—the series Fate/kaleid liner Prisma Illya and Carnival Phantasm.
 According to Sugiyama, this forced them to rethink the images of their heroes, although he was glad to return to the "standard Shirou".
-Sugiyama, on the contrary, stated that recording director Yoshikazu Ivanami forced him for a long time to maintain emotional arousal in his voice.
-Both actors, Sugiyama and Junichi Suwabe (Archer), since they played the role of the same person, but of different age, in the final season of the series consciously copied the manner and timbre of each other's speech (Sugiyama - bass, Suvabe - baritone) for greater identification of the characters by the audience.
+Sugiyama, on the contrary, stated that recording director Yoshikazu Iwanami forced him for a long time to maintain emotional arousal in his voice.
+Both actors, Sugiyama and Junichi Suwabe (Archer), since they played the role of the same person, but of different age, in the final season of the series consciously copied the manner and timbre of each other's speech (Sugiyama—bass; Suwabe—baritone) for greater identification of the characters by the audience.
 During the Unlimited Blade Works, Sugiyama enjoyed his character's confrontations with Archer, mainly because Shirou might become Archer in the future.

 Sugiyama once again returned to voice the character in the spin-off movie Oath Under Snow.
 Kaori Nazuka, who voices Miyu, said her character has a noticeable character arc in these spin-offs due to her growing relationship with Shirou.
 When asked about his favorite scene from the film, Sugiyama said he preferred the final scene due to Shirou's appealing characterization resulting from the impact Shirou's final line has on Miyu.
 Hiroyama felt that Shirou's voice contains in this film a bigger sense of security compared to his manga.

 Once the Heaven's Feel films started being promoted, Sugiyama said Shirou acted differently due to the different routes the films were taken based on the visual novel.
 As the films were released, Sugiyama believed Shirou's characterization was far darker compared to the other routes from the visual novel.
 He found it sad that Shirou loses Saber but is still determined to protect Sakura.
 He expressed understanding of how Shirou's character was treated in the film, aiming for most of his lines to be done in a cool state.
 As a child, Shirou is voiced by Junko Noda, who refers to her character as "Chibi Shirou" due to his appearance and like her work in Today's Menu for the Emiya Family when Shirou starts cooking hamburgers.